 But as I said "The Other Wife" is a fascinating, admittedly in a semi bad way, as you are not so much interested in what revelations are coming but how far fetched those revelations are going to be.
 So we have these women who should be at each other's throats working together to deal with an over cocky hitman.
 His cockiness leads to mistakes but then this is another one of those movies where people do things they shouldn't, don't do the most logical of things and so on.
-For example at one point the hitman has Kate head to a storage unit to collect the money Billy owed her.
+For example at one point the hitman has Kate head to a storage unit to collect the money Billy owes.
 Now to me she is on her own whilst the hitman is holding Debs in the car and whilst he made threats you would think call the cops, just call the cops for crying out loud.
 And of course she doesn't so it goes on and on.

 But then "The Other Wife" seems to be so obvious, so stupid at times that you begin to second guess yourself as you question whether the people are who they say they are.
 For example is Deb really the other woman or is she in on something much bigger, maybe some sort of big hustle.
 To be honest I was actually clutching at straws at this point because there are so many flaws both little and large that you hope things will get really twisted to make it all the more entertaining.

 What this all boils down to is that "The Other Wife" is one of those Lifetime movies which if you watch expecting realistic behaviour you are going to be left wanting.
 But if you are comfortable going with the flow and can enjoy some of the stuff which is high on being nonsense then maybe it will work for you.